 As always, it is important to consult your current health fund for a detailed report of your current cover.

-At Health Insurance Comparison, we understand that wrapping your head around health cover when you have an ongoing medical condition can be tough.
+At Compare Club, we understand that wrapping your head around health cover when you have an ongoing medical condition can be tough.

 If you haven't shopped around for appropriate cover in the last five years, there's a chance you might not be on the right policy, and could be paying more than you need to.